ginstrom/paladin-novel/cline_docs/translationGuide.md

 - **Avoid literal word-for-word translation** of metaphors
 - **Don't preserve English sentence structure** when it sounds unnatural in Japanese
 - **Avoid mixing formal and casual speech** within the same narrative voice
+- **Don't use rare literary terms** when common expressions are more natural

 #### Style Issues
 - **Don't over-explain** what Japanese readers can infer from context
 - **Avoid excessive comma usage** that disrupts reading flow
 - **Don't ignore Japanese literary conventions** in favor of English patterns
 - **Avoid inconsistent terminology** across chapters
+- **Don't sound like a translation** - prioritize natural Japanese expression

 ---